6.5 Behavior of Confidence Intervals for a Proportion

 Calculating the Sample Size

-If researchers desire a specific margin of error, then they can use the error bound formula to calculate the required sample size, n.
+If researchers desire a specific margin of error, then they can use the margin of error formula to calculate the required sample size, n.

 Recall the margin of error for a population proportion is: